 For red brick homes, consider accentuating with black shutters and white trim.
 This contrast makes the details look polished and traditional.

 Not sure about the colors you are interested in?
-Do a color test and look at the color at your home in both in the sun and shade to be sure you love the color in all lights.
+Do a color test and look at the color at your home in both the sun and shade to be sure you love the color in all lights.